Blandford-Znajek jets in galaxy formation simulations: exploring the diversity of outflows produced by spin-driven AGN jets in Seyfert galaxies: Results

 In this section, we explore the properties of the jet-driven outflows themselves and how they interact with and are affected by the surrounding CGM.
 To analyse the composition of the outflows we separate the gas into the cold phase ($T<2\times10^4\, {\rm K}$), the warm phase ($2\times10^4\,{\rm K}<T<5\times10^5\,{\rm K}$) and the hot phase ($T>5\times10^5{\rm K}$).
 Additionally, we explore the origin of the gas in the outflow using passive tracers that are placed in the CND material and injected with the jet.
 Since these jet and disc tracers are independent, any remaining mass in a cell can be unambiguously identified as CGM material.

 Before beginning this analysis we, again, caution the reader that these simulations are idealised and do not model the wider galaxy, nor any large-scale cosmological inflows.
 The interaction of the jet with the ISM and CGM in self-consistent cosmological environments may be more complex than what we find in our simulations.
 It should also be noted that we do not include radiative cooling of the gas in the outflows\footnote{Recall that the $\beta$-cooling prescription, which is used in a subset of our simulations, is solely applied to CND gas that has not been entrained by the outflow.}.
 This means cooling of outflow gas is purely adiabatic and that formation of cold gas in the outflow via thermal instabilities cannot occur.
+In addition, one would expect that the inclusion of radiative cooling would lead to higher fractions of cold gas in the outflow.
+This could be due to direct condensation of the warm, outflowing gas and also due to the rapid cooling that would occur in the mixing layers that separate the outflowing gas and the hot, ambient medium \citep{2021Banda-Barragan+}.
+Ultimately this could affect the amount of gas that is entrained in the outflows as cold gas is more resistant to destruction.

 The main panels in Fig.~\ref{fig: slice mass flux} show slices through the $x$-$z$ plane, centred on the black hole, for a representative sample of our `high' resolution simulations, where each slice was made at the time when the $z$-extent of the outflow is closest to $2$~kpc.
 The left-hand column shows outflows launched by jets in the `thick' CND, the top two panels in the right-hand column show outflows launched by jets in the `thick' CND that propagate into the `dense' CGM while the bottom two panels show outflows launched from the `thin-cooled' CND.
 Each slice has two smaller panels associated with it that show vertical mass flux profile associated with the outflow.
 The $y$-axis of these flux profiles are {\it spatially coincident} with that of the slice.
-In the upper profile the mass flux is split into contributions from hot, warm and cold gas while in the lower panel, the flux is split into contributions from CND, jet and CGM gas, with a solid/dashed line indicating net outflow/inflow.
+In the upper profile the mass flux is split into contributions from hot, warm and cold gas while in the lower panel, the flux is split into contributions from CND, jet\footnote{ Throughout this discussion, when we discuss `jet' material, we are referring to gas associated with the passive jet tracer.} and CGM gas, with a solid/dashed line indicating net outflow/inflow.

 For a given $z$, the vertical mass flux is calculated via

 where the sum is taken over all cells that satisfy $|z_i-z| < {\rm d}z/2$, ${\rm d}z$ is the width of the slab through which the fluxes are measured and $m_i$, $z_i$ and $v_{z,i}$ are the mass, z-coordinate and $z$-velocity of the gas cell relative to the black hole, respectively.